Skip to main content

 sudo yum -y install policycoreutils-python-utils

-• Open a new terminal window and connect to the same host using ssh.
-This connection is needed in order to create a log file we can audit in the next step.
+4. Open a new terminal window and connect the same host through SSH.
+This connection is required to generate a log file for auditing in the next step.

 ssh <username>@ip>